Safety of cycling infrastructure: Solutions to the junction safety problem

 Remedial measures have been developed in an attempt to reduce the risk of junctions for cycle tracks.
 In some environments these represent established engineering practice while in others they may have to be retroactively applied in response to complaints and safety concerns.
 Examples include the addition of a separate system of traffic signals for bicycle traffic; markings – either coloured or sharrows continued through the intersection; bike boxes with no right turn on red lights for motorists, raised intersections, and elimination of car parking or the barrier as the cycle track approaches the intersection.

 Some treatments involve raising the cycle track onto a speed ramp-type structure where it crosses side roads ("raised side road crossings").
 In addition, various road markings have been developed in an attempt to remedy the issue of increased junction collisions.
 Examples of these include the use of special road markings, e.g. "sharks teeth" or "elephants footprints", and treatments using red, green or blue coloured tarmac.
-Other approaches include efforts to "traffic calm" the bicycle traffic by introducing tight curves or bends to slow the cyclists down as they near a junction.
+Other less cycle-friendly approaches include efforts to "traffic calm" the bicycle traffic by introducing tight curves or bends to slow the cyclists down as they near a junction.
 Alternatively, traffic engineers may remove priority from the cyclists and require them to yield to turning traffic at every side road.
 In 2002, engineers proposing a sidepath scheme in the Irish university city of Galway stated that cyclists would be required to dismount and "become pedestrians" at every junction on the finished route.

 A common Dutch model for improving the safety of cycle tracks at junctions involves separating cars turning right by a car length from crossing cyclists and pedestrians, providing increased reaction times and visibility.
 Alta Planning & Design popularized this as the "protected intersection" model.

 Intersection designs which route cyclists around an intersection separately from motorists leads to a safer road environment than bike lanes or in-traffic cycling.
 The most common road danger associated with them is the "looked but failed to see" event, whereby a motorist does not see a cyclist because they are not specifically looking for them.

 A 2016 study of intersections with bicycle tracks found that cycle tracks on the right (nearside) through a junction were safer than having no cycle tracks at a junction.
-This is associated with 25% fewer interactions than no cycle tracks.
+This is associated with 25% fewer interactions than with no cycle tracks.
 Cycle tracks on the left were found to have no real effect on safety compared with no cycle tracks.
 Interaction severity reduces as more cyclists use the junction.
 More turning vehicles and more approach lanes results in more risk to cyclists.